rstrube/react-webpack-tutorial/README.md

 </html>
 ```

 Notice that the `<div id="app">` is completely empty!
 This might seem strange to you until you consider what's actually happening behind the scenes.
 Our server (in this case it's the Webpack development server) is serving up an initial HTML file which includes a reference to the bundled `main.js` file (injected by Webpack).
 This JS file executes on the client side (within the browser) and manipulates the DOM, adding the content which displays the current date and time.
-In fact if you use your browser development tools to inspect the page, you'll see the addiitonal content in the DOM:
+In fact if you use your browser development tools to inspect the page, you'll see the additional content in the DOM:

 ```html
 <!DOCTYPE html>